-UNC star freshman forward Caleb Wilson suffered a sprained left wrist in Tuesday night’s 75-66 loss at Miami.
-The News & Observer’s Shelby Swanson first reported the news, and it was later confirmed to Chapelboro by a program spokesman.
+UNC star freshman forward Caleb Wilson suffered a fractured left hand in the first half of Tuesday night’s 75-66 loss at Miami.
+The injury was initially reported to be a sprained left wrist and was confirmed as such by a program spokesman, but a release published Thursday afternoon clarified the injury as a fracture.

-Wilson’s 12 points in the loss were a season low, and he finished the game with a team-worst -15 plus-minus rating in 26 minutes, meaning the Hurricanes outscored the Tar Heels by 15 points with Wilson on the floor.
-He exited the game during the second half and left the bench briefly, then returned to the game with a wrap on his left wrist.
+Wilson’s 12 points in the Miami loss were a season low, and he finished the game with a team-worst -15 plus-minus rating in 26 minutes, meaning the Hurricanes outscored the Tar Heels by 15 points with Wilson on the floor.

 When asked about Wilson’s injury after the game, head coach Hubert Davis declined to specify or even acknowledge it had occurred.